pbudzyns/age-estimation/README.md

 process and different kid of biases.

 ## `ApparentAgeEstimation.pdf`
-The final report with the summary of contribution and result discussion.
+The final report with the summary of contribution and the results discussion.

 ## `base_model.ipynb`
 Load the dataset, and the ResNet50 model.
 Use transfer learning to adjust the